Family Science Concentration

-*M.S. to Ph.D., Ph.D. in Human Development)
+*M.S. to Ph.D., Ph.D. in Human Development

-Campus: Virginia Tech Blacksburg Campus
+Campus: Virginia Tech Blacksburg Campus, Instructions: Residential/On Campus

-The Family Studies focus area of the Human Development program provides a systematic approach to observing, understanding, and analyzing close relationships and families within their individual, social, and historical contexts.

-The Family Studies (FS) content area of the Human Development program provides a systematic approach to observing, understanding, and analyzing close relationships and families within their individual, social, and historical contexts.
+The Family Science (FS) content area of the Human Development program provides a systematic approach to observing, understanding, and analyzing close relationships and families within their individual, social, and historical contexts.
 A major goal of the program is to prepare students for careers in the family field in teaching, research, and direct service.

+- The Family Science focus area of the Human Development program provides a systematic approach to observing, understanding, and analyzing close relationships and families within their individual, social, and historical contexts.

 What You'll Study